C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 <!-- section -->
 ### 1.c A new life on the web
 <!-- section-contents -->
-All the content that can be viewed through the links provided in assignment 1b has been published on the web at some point with a particular reason.
+All the content that can be viewed through the links provided in assignment 1b has been published on the web at some point for a particular reason.
 Try to complete the template for your assignments with details about how the work inspired by Muybridge was published on the web:
 - What kind of platform was it published on?
 - What might be the reason for this publication?